adrianschlatter/dotfiles/README.md

 Install by running

 ```
+# source the config:
 tmux source-file ~/.config/tmux.conf
+# start a server but don't attach to it:
+tmux start-server
+# create a session but don't attach to it:
+tmux new-session -d
+# install plugins (same at <prefix>+I from inside tmux:
+~/.config/tmux/plugins/tpm/scripts/install_plugins.sh
+# attach to server
+tmux attach
 ```

 Make sure you download and install MesloGS NF font from (here)[https://github.com/romkatv/powerlevel10k#fonts].
 Then, tell your terminal (xterm, iterm, whatever you have) to use this font.

-Then, start tmux and install plugins by pressing prefix, I.

 ## neovim config